 Amputees are now able to live much fuller and more active lives than ever before.
 Prior to his sensational murder trial, South African sprinter Oscar Pistorius, whose legs were amputated below the knee when he was a baby, was beating able-bodied runners and competing with Olympic athletes.
 Some competitors even complained that his carbon-fiber prosthetic "blades" gave him an unfair advantage over able-bodied runners.
 In recent years, more than 300 military amputees have returned to active duty, including 53 who went back to serve in Iraq and Afghanistan.
 "The technology is there to get you back where you used to be," says Army Staff Sgt.
 Billy Costello, who lost his right leg to an IED in 2011.
 "You just have to make calls to see who's done what already."'

 To develop devices that will allow these mechanical appendages to be directly controlled by the user's thoughts.
 That frontier is already being explored.
 In 2011, Cathy Hutchinson, a 58-year-old stroke victim and quadriplegic, commanded a robotic arm to pick up a container of coffee and bring it to her lips just by thinking about it.
 It was the first time in 15 years that she was able to drink without assistance.
 "The smile on her face was something I will never forget," said Leigh Hochberg, a member of the research team.
 The technology, which uses a microelectrode implanted in the motor cortex to interpret brain activity, requires subjects to be hardwired to external computers.
 But devices currently in development may soon allow for the entire process to happen inside a person's body.

 Prosthetics are being engineered to respond to nerve signals.
 This new technique, called targeted muscle reinnervation surgery, utilizes functioning muscles like the thigh or pectorals, and sends signals from the brain to the bionic limb, a process known as brain-machine interface, or BMI.
 A DARPA-funded program has spent $71.2 million since 2009 on BMI-related projects, with the goal of transforming prosthetic limbs into an extension of a patient's own flesh.
 The redirected nerves not only enable movement by thought — they enable amputees to "feel" objects through their prosthetics.
 "I could feel round things and soft things and hard things," says Dennis Sørensen, a 36-year-old from Denmark who recently tested a prototype of an artificial hand.
 "It's so amazing.''

-What does the future hold?Truly bionic human beings — part flesh, part machine.
+Truly bionic human beings — part flesh, part machine.
 Experts say that 50 percent of the human body is currently replaceable with artificial implants and advanced prosthetics.
 Mechanical organs, including the heart, lungs, pancreas, spleen, and kidneys, either currently exist or are in advanced stages of development.
 Many electronic implants, like pacemakers and hearing aids, already control, restore, or enhance normal body functions.
 In coming decades, said Andy Miah, director of the Creative Futures Institute, prosthetics will be able to do far more than just replace body parts lost to injury, disease, or age — they will extend the boundaries of what humans can do.
 "These technologies don't just repair us, they make us better than well," Miah said.
 "The human enhancement market will reveal the truth about our biological conditions — we are all disabled."

 Films such as Star Wars, RoboCop, and The Matrix depict a world where people and their machines are completely merged.
 Futurists and researchers in prosthetic technology say that nearly everything depicted in these films is possible; indeed, current advances in robotics, neuroscience, and microelectronics are bringing the visions of science fiction closer to reality every year.
 Over the next two decades, scientists expect to introduce bionic appendages that respond to thoughts, and chips implanted in the brain with the potential to download data directly into human memory banks.
 This summer, the military plans to test the Tactical Assault Light Operator Suit (TALOS), which will encase soldiers in a powered exoskeleton with bulletproof body armor, a built-in weapon, and computer-generated "situational awareness displays."
 It won't fly like Iron Man, but William McRaven, chief of the U.S. Special Operations Command, said the suit "will yield a revolutionary improvement in survivability and capability" for warriors and "a huge comparative advantage over our enemies."